Skip to main content

 During the day, you’ll take part in a group exercise.
 We use these to make sure you’re able to work effectively as part of a team and you’ll take part with 4-6 other candidates.

 Before it begins, we’ll share a brief with you and you’ll have time on your own to prepare.
-When we’re ready to start, you’ll join a Google Meet call with your assessor and other candidates, and then it will be up to you to make an impact.
+When we’re ready to start, you’ll join a virtual meeting with your assessor and other candidates, and then it will be up to you to make an impact.

 During the day, you’ll take part in a group exercise, and we’ll be looking for an ability to listen to everyone’s opinion and respond to what they have to say.
 We’ll also expect you to be able to share your ideas clearly and confidently too, and give everyone else the chance to have their say without dominating the discussion.